 The Illuminati Today

 In his book “Bloodlines of the Illuminati”, controversial author Fritz Springmeier claims that today’s Illuminati is formed from the descendants of thirteen powerful families whose ancestors had close or distant ties to the original Bavarian Illuminati.
-According to Springmeier, the 13 bloodlines are: the Astors, the Bundys, the Collins, the DuPonts, the Freemans, the Kennedys, the Li, the Onassis, the Reynolds, the Rockefellers, the Rothschilds, the Russells and the Van Duyns.
+According to Springmeier, the 13 bloodlines are the Astors, the Bundys, the Collins, the DuPonts, the Freemans, the Kennedys, the Li, the Onassis, the Reynolds, the Rockefellers, the Rothschilds, the Russells and the Van Duyns.
 [22.
 Fritz Springmeier, The Bloodlines of the Illuminati]

 There is no doubt that by virtue of the material and political resources they own, some of these families have a great deal of power in today’s world.
 They appear to form the core of what we call today the Illuminati.
 However, are they conspiring to create a New World Order?
 Here’s a quote from David Rockefeller’s memoirs that might answer some questions: